 Women first organized and collectively fought for suffrage at the national level in July of 1848.
 Suffragists such as Elizabeth Cady Stanton and Lucretia Mott convened a meeting of over 300 people in Seneca Falls, New York.
 In the following decades, women marched, protested, lobbied, and even went to jail.
-By the 1870s, women pressured Congress to vote on an amendment that would give them suffrage rights.
+By the 1870s, women pressured Congress to vote on an amendment that would recognize their suffrage rights.
 This amendment became known as the 19th Amendment.

 After decades of arguments for and against women's suffrage, Congress finally voted in favor of the 19th Amendment in 1919.
-This is called ratification.
-After Congress ratified the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
-In August of 1920, 36 states ratified the 19th Amendment, giving women the right to vote.
+After Congress passed the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
+In August of 1920, 36 states ratified the 19th Amendment, recognizing women’s right to vote.

 As Alaska did not become a state until 1959, it was unable to vote for or against the 19th Amendment.
 But the Alaska territory granted women full voting rights in 1913 – seven years before the 19th Amendment was ratified.
 While white women in the Alaska Territory could now vote, Indigenous women could not.